Vestigialmars5/TMS-Project/PROCESS_DOCUMENTATION.md

 I'm thinking about how to set a layout for the different roles.
 Each layout needs to have the links to the respective pages.
 I could have 1 layout, and have the logic made in there.
 That sounds like the best choice.
 Another choice would be to have a layout for each role and make the app render each layout based on the role.
 I'm going to write some pros and cons.

-I decided to have just one layout file, because of reusability of code and readibility in the rendering.
+I decided to have just one layout file, because of reusability of code and readability in the rendering.
 It is also not that big of a file so there shouldn't be a need to separate them.

 Okay so in order to improve how I handle all of this I'm going to modify auth.js into an context provider which will wrap my app.